New Jersey Needs its Own Voting Rights Act

 How States with discriminatory maps have shirked their responsibilities to their constituents, paving the way for the passage of oppressive legislation.

-2020 saw a dramatic increase in attempts to suppress the vote of Black, Latinx, and other minority-community voters.
-Democracy Defended captures and analyzes LDF’s work during the 2020 election season, including our Prepared to Vote and Voting Rights Defender initiatives.
-It provides documentation of barriers faced by Black voters in PTV/VRD focus states and solutions for policy makers, election administrators, and community members to implement to ensure fair access to the vote in future elections.
+2020 saw a dramatic increase in attempts to suppress the vote of Black, Latino, and other minority-community voters.
+Democracy Defended captures and analyzes LDF’s work during the 2020 election season in 10 states — Alabama, Florida, Georgia, Kentucky, Louisiana, Michigan, Mississippi, Pennsylvania, South Carolina, and Texas.
+The report provides documentation of barriers faced by Black voters and solutions for policy makers, election administrators, and community members to implement to ensure fair access to the vote in future elections.